Faisel Rahman OBE

 He was previously CEO of UK, Middle East and Africa at Dentons, a global law firm, and was also a member of the firm’s Global Board and Global Management Committee.
 Before that, he practised as a solicitor in the City for more than 20 years, during which time he held various other senior positions at the firm in addition to his role as a partner specialising in banking and project finance.

-Matt has been working in credit risk and fraud services companies for the past 15 years, both in the UK and abroad.
+Matt has been working in credit risk and fraud services companies for the past 18 years, both in the UK and abroad.
 Taking a career break to work for an aid organization in Nicaragua, Matt first saw the acute need for affordable finance and how access to ethical financial services can transform lives.

-Rasmus is a member of the Staffing Committee.
+Rasmus is Chair of the Remuneration Committee.

 Graham is a management consultant who works with businesses involved in social housing development including housing associations, local authorities and private developers.